-- 1. Catholic looked after and previously looked after Children (see definition notes) - 2.
-Baptised Catholic children who will have a baptised sibling at St. Adrian's on the date of admission, and whose parents provide a Certificate of Catholic Practice. - 3.
-Children who are baptised Catholics, whose parents provide a Certificate of Catholic Practice and reside in the geographical parish of St Bartholomew's. - 4.
-Children who are baptised Catholics, whose parents provide a Certificate of Catholic Practice and are resident in other parishes and for whom St Adrian's is their nearest Catholic school. - 5.
-Children who are baptised Catholics, whose parents provide a Certificate of Catholic Practice and live in other parishes - 6.
-Baptised Catholic children who will have a baptised sibling at St. Adrian's on the date of admission, and whose parent(s) is/are unable to provide a Certificate of Catholic Practice on the date of application. - 7.
-Baptised Catholic children, who do not fit any of criteria 1 6 - 8.
-Other looked after and previously looked after children (see definition notes) - 9.
-Non-Catholic children who will have a sibling at St. Adrian's on the date of admission. - 10.
-Children of other Christian denominations whose membership is evidenced by a minister of religion. - 11.
-Children of other faiths whose membership is evidenced by a religious leader. - 12.
-Any other applicant.
+- 1. Nursery children deferring/delaying for Reception class in St Adrian's who are currently in Nursery in St Adrian's. - 2.
+Baptised Catholic looked after and previously looked after Children (see definition notes) - 3.
+Baptised Catholic children with a Certificate of Catholic Practice who will have a sibling at St Adrian's on the date of admission. - 4.
+Baptised Catholic children with a Certificate of Catholic Practice who reside in the geographical parish of St Bartholomew's. - 5.
+Baptised Catholic children with a Certificate of Catholic Practice who are resident in other parishes and for whom St Adrian's is their nearest Catholic school. - 6.
+Baptised Catholic children with a Certificate of Catholic Practice who live in other parishes. - 7.
+Baptised Catholic without a Certificate of Catholic Practice on the date of application who will have a sibling at St Adrian's on the date of admission. - 8.
+Other Baptised Catholic children, who do not fit any of criteria 1-7. - 9.
+Other looked after and previously looked after children (see definition notes) - 10.
+Catechumens and members of an Eastern Christian Church as evidenced by a minister of religion. - 11.
+Non-Catholic children who will have a sibling at St. Adrian's on the date of admission. - 12.
+Children of other Christian denominations whose membership is evidenced by a minister of religion. - 13.
+Children of other faiths whose membership is evidenced by a religious leader.

 Where there are more eligible applicants than remaining places within a category, after taking into account the above criteria, places will be allocated to those children living nearest to the school.
-A 'straight line' distance measurement is used in all home to school distance measurements in Hertfordshire as outlined in the 'Starting Nursery booklet' which is available on line.
+A 'straight line' distance measurement is used in all home to school distance measurements in Hertfordshire.
 Distances are measured using a computerised mapping system to two decimal places.
 The measurement is taken from the Address Base Premium address point of your child's house to the address point of the school.
 Address Base Premium data is a nationally recognised method of identifying the location of schools and individual residences.